Home

 About

 Group photo fall 2022Motivated by a desire to develop materials solutions to energy, health, and environmental challenges, the Perry group seeks to understand, tailor, and design functional and adaptive “solid state ionic” materials.
-Typically complex oxides, the materials of interest can transport ions and/or electrons, catalyze reactions, and interact with their surroundings.
+Typically complex oxides or halides, the materials of interest can transport ions and/or electrons, catalyze reactions, and interact with their surroundings.
 As a result, they undergird the performance of a vast array of energy storage and conversion devices (e.g., batteries, fuel cells, electrolyzers), reactors, sensors, actuators, therapeutic agents, and electronics.
 We focus on atomic-scale anomalies, called point defects, and the active electrical, catalytic, optical, and electro-chemo-mechanical behavior they control.
 We leverage in situ electrochemistry, bulk and thin film synthesis, and spectroscopic and structural methods in controlled environments across many length scales to achieve this vision.

 Our group forms part of the Department of Materials Science and Engineering and the Materials Research Laboratory at UIUC.
 We are grateful for this institutional and administrative support as well as for funding support from the DOE, NSF, US Army/CERL, bp-ICAM, and IIE-GIRE.
 Learn more about research here.
 See the team here.